 - In-built video stabilization makes your video steadier, especially if you’re on the move.

-- It’s good value for money (especially the 64 GB version), considering all the features it’s loaded with.
+- The phone is good value for money (especially the 64 GB version), considering all the features it’s loaded with.

-- It’s definitely durable.
+- The phone is definitely durable.
 I know, because it’s fallen off my bedside table a few times without any damage at all.

 - The automatic noise reduction on pictures taken in very low light makes them look a bit like water colour paintings, especially when you zoom in.

 - The HDR feature sometimes gives darker parts of the photograph a glow or halo around them, especially when the background is bright.

 - You can’t change the default camera mode from auto to things like ‘live view’ or ‘slow-mo’.
 But auto-updating to the latest version of Android allows you to start the camera in the mode you previously used, so that’s a workaround.

 Colours sometimes look faded in very bright light, and the HDR features can give dark objects a halo, at times.

 - Colours sometimes look a little faded in very bright light, though that’s an issue some professional cameras have too.